MirrorNetworking/Mirror/README.md

 Check out our [Documentation](https://mirror-networking.com/docs/) to learn how it all works.

 If you are migrating from UNET, then please check out our [Migration Guide](https://mirror-networking.com/docs/General/Migration.html).
-Don't panic, it's very easy and won't take more than 5 minutes.

 ## Funding
 Mirror is free & open source software funded by Donations.
 If you love it, please consider supporting [Mirror on GitHub](https://github.com/sponsors/vis2k).
 As reward, you'll receive our [Network Profiler](https://mirror-networking.com/docs/Guides/Profiler.html?q=Profiler), priority support access and more :)